pdwaggoner/pdwaggoner.github.io/README.md

 ## Welcome!

 My name is Philip Waggoner.
-I am a Senior Research Scientist in the Department of Applied Mathematics and Statistics in the Energy Modeling Lab at the Colorado School of Mines.
+I am a Senior Research Scientist in the Department of Applied Mathematics and Statistics and the Energy Modeling Lab at the Colorado School of Mines.

 Formerly, I was the Director of Data Science at YouGov America.